Overview

-The main shut-off valve is the priority.
-Turn it off to stop water from flowing.
-If the burst is at a fixture with its own valve, that can help, but the main valve is the sure stop.
+This is the single most important step.
+Find your main shut-off valve and turn it off to stop water from flowing.
+Every minute it keeps running is more water in your home.
+(This is why knowing your shut-off location before an emergency matters — locate it today if you don't know it.)
+If the burst is at a specific fixture with its own valve, you can shut that, but the main is the sure stop.

-2. Turn off power if water is near electrical
+2. Turn off the power if water is near electrical

-If water is near outlets, appliances or the electrical panel, shut off power to affected areas only if you can reach the breaker safely without standing in water.
-Otherwise, stay clear and tell the response team.
+If water is near outlets, the electrical panel, or appliances, shut off power to those areas at the breaker — but only if you can reach the panel without standing in water.
+Never touch electrical components while in contact with water.
+If you can't do it safely, stay clear and tell the professionals when they arrive.

 4. Protect your belongings